Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 # 1. Introduction

 Data centers are among the most power-consuming infrastructures worldwide, and a substantial portion of their total energy usage is devoted to cooling.
 Server reliability depends on maintaining safe thermal conditions, yet traditional static or rule-based cooling strategies often lead to severe energy inefficiencies.
 This project addresses the Data Center Cooling Optimization Problem through intelligent control techniques based on Reinforcement Learning.

 The entire work is carried out in a Sinergym-based environment.
-Sinergym [ref] is a Python framework that integrates EnergyPlus [ref], a building-level simulation engine, with the Gymnasium API.
+Sinergym[[Jiménez-Raboso et al.]](https://ugr-sail.github.io/sinergym/compilation/main/index.html) is a Python framework that integrates EnergyPlus[[DOE]](https://energyplus.net/), a building-level simulation engine, with the Gymnasium API.
 This makes it possible to control realistic HVAC (**Heating, Ventilation & Air Conditioning**) systems using RL agents.

 In simple terms, the agent learns how to reduce unnecessary energy consumption without letting temperatures exceed safe limits for IT equipment.